hvxley/cloudstrap-mastodon/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+To generate a new Sitemap, update your domain URL in `astro.config.mjs` and run `npm run build`.